LuxonisParser

 Overview

-The LuxonisParser offers a simple API for creating datasets from several common dataset formats (all of which are also supported by Roboflow):
+The LuxonisParser offers a simple API for creating datasets from several common dataset formats.
+This includes popular Roboflow-exported layouts, Ultralytics-style datasets, Luxonis native LDF datasets, and a few specialized formats such as SOLO:

 - COCO